-In connection with offers and sales of the 2022 Restructuring Bonds, no action has been taken by the Issuer or the Authority that would permit a public offering of the 2022 Restructuring Bonds, or possession or distribution of any information relating to the pricing of the 2022 Restructuring Bonds, this Official Statement or any other offering or publicity material relating to the 2022 Restructuring Bonds, in any non-U.S. jurisdiction where action for that purpose is required.
-Accordingly, the initial purchasers are obligated to comply with all applicable laws and regulations in force in any non-U.S. jurisdiction in which it purchases, offers or sells 2022 Restructuring Bonds or possesses or distributes this Official Statement or any other offering or publicity material relating to the 2022 Restructuring Bonds and will obtain any consent, approval or permission required by it for the purchase, offer or sale by it of the 2022 Restructuring Bonds under the laws and regulations in force in any non-U.S. jurisdiction to which it is subject or in which it makes such purchases, offers or sales and the Issuer and the Authority shall have no responsibility therefor.
+In connection with offers and sales of the 2023 Restructuring Bonds, no action has been taken by the Issuer or the Authority that would permit a public offering of the 2023 Restructuring Bonds, or possession or distribution of any information relating to the pricing of the 2023 Restructuring Bonds, in any non-U.S. jurisdiction where action for that purpose is required.
+Accordingly, the initial purchasers are obligated to comply with all applicable laws and regulations in force in any one-U.S. jurisdiction in which it purchases, offers or sells 2023 Restructuring Bonds and will obtain any consent, approval or permission required by it for the purchase, offer or sale by it of the 2023 Restructuring Bonds under the laws and regulations in force in any non-U.S. jurisdiction to which it is subject or in which it makes such purchases, offers or sales and the Authority shall have no responsibility therefor.

-Despite the Second Party Opinion being provided by Kestrel Verifiers, it should be noted that there is currently no clearly defined regulatory definition applicable to the 2022TE-2 Restructuring Bonds (Green Bonds).
-No assurance can be given that such a clear definition will develop over time, or that, if developed, it will include the projects to be financed or refinanced with the proceeds of the 2022TE-2 Restructuring Bonds (Green Bonds).
-Accordingly, no assurance is or can be given to investors that any uses of the 2022TE-2 Restructuring Bonds (Green Bonds) will meet investor expectations regarding such "green" or other equivalently labeled performance objectives or that any adverse environmental and other impacts will not occur during the construction or operation of projects to be financed with 2022TE-2 Restructuring Bonds (Green Bonds) proceeds.
+Despite the Second Party Opinion being provided by Kestrel, it should be noted that there is currently no clearly defined regulatory definition applicable to "green bonds."
+No assurance can be given that such a clear definition will develop over time, or that, if developed, it will include the projects to be financed or refinanced with the proceeds of the 2023TE-2 Restructuring Bonds (Green Bonds).
+Accordingly, no assurance is or can be given to investors that any uses of the proceeds of the 2023TE-2 Restructuring Bonds (Green Bonds) will meet investor expectations regarding such "green" or other equivalently labeled performance objectives or that any adverse environmental and other impacts will not occur during the construction or operation of projects to be financed with 2023TE-2 Restructuring Bonds (Green Bonds) proceeds.